Updated September 1, 2020.

 If your test for COVID-19 IgG antibodies is negative:

-- Lack of exposure to the virus
+- You’ve never been exposed to the virus

 General Lab Tests